KESDuck/sim/readme.md

     - Calibrate if have time
 3. Homography calibration error (~0.1mm)
     - Usually will have to manually adjust after testing
+    - Dangled wires!
+Make sure to secure the wire and use high flexible ethernet cable!
 4. Robot tool calibration error (including end effector hardware)
 5. Compliance mechanism deformed
 5. Camera resolution error